Teaching a Man to Fish: How Trees for the Future Trains Farmers for Sustainable Change

 “Within our Forest Garden projects, providing intensive, experiential training for both our dedicated staff on the ground as well as invested participant farmers is one of the most important, impactful aspects of our work, and gets to the heart of our mission as an organization,” says TREES Deputy Director of Program Quality and Implementation Ashleigh Burgess.

-This past month, members of TREES’ East Africa staff attended TREES’ Training of Trainers workshop in Homa Bay, Kenya.
-Homa Bay is home to one of TREES’ Forest Garden Projects and situated on the shores of Lake Victoria, the largest tropical lake in the world.
+Last month, TREES’ East Africa staff attended a Training of Trainers workshop in Homa Bay, Kenya.
+This region hosts one of TREES’ Forest Garden Projects and sits along Lake Victoria, the world’s largest tropical lake.

 Training of Trainers Workshop in Action